VARSITY HEAD COACH BEN FRANZEN

 Curt is the 20th leading career scorer in Brossart Basketball history with 992 points.
 Only an illness during the Mason County Invitational Tournament as a senior, prevented him from being a member of our 1,000 Points Club.

-Previous to becoming our Freshman coach, Curtis coached the Sts Peter and Paul Cardinals where his teams were the 7th and the 8th Grade Diocesan Champions.
+Previous to becoming our Freshman coach, Curtis coached the Sts.
+Peter and Paul Cardinals where his teams were the 7th and the 8th Grade Diocesan Champions.
 He is married to his wife Tina, and works for Duke Energy in the Gas department.

-Graduate Assistant Coach Steven Verst
+FRESHMAN Assistant Coach Steven Verst

 Steven Verst (’21 grad) burst upon the Brossart basketball scene back in 2010, where as a second grader, he began winning individual “Camp Champ” titles, and earned a total of 18 of them by the time he became a Freshman Mustang.